rkasper/GildedRose-Refactoring-Kata-python/README.md

+# Gilded Rose Refactoring Kata - Python

+This is the starting point in Python for the Gilded Rose Refactoring Kata.
+It began its life as a partial clone of [Emily Bache's Gilded Rose repo](https://github.com/emilybache/GildedRose-Refactoring-Kata), including only the Java files, the Requirements files, and this README.
+Enjoy!

 # Gilded Rose Refactoring Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).